mercuryfillings/blog-exercise/README.md

 1. Create users
 2. Create posts and associate them with users
 3. Create the association between users and posts

+How would your express controllers look like? (it depends on what data your react component needs)

 **Tips**
 - https://mongoosejs.com/docs/queries.html